gacarg/wish/README.md

-write your wishes on near contract! using this rebo u can send me wish(wish.gacar.testnet) with tip!  or someone send wish
+write your wishes on near contract! using this rebo u can send me wish(wish.gacar.testnet) with tip!  or someone send can wish
 _____
  #### for build and deploy(use helper):
  ```